-- Description- You can enter a description for the pixels attached to the port. - Start Channel- Enter the start channel that corresponds to the start channel in your sequencing software (xLights, Vixen, etc.) - Pixel Count- Enter the number of pixels connected to that port of the hat. - Group Count- If you have groups of pixels that are going to be illuminated exactly the same all of the time, you can put them in groups. - End Channel- This indicates the ending channel for the string. - Direction- Selecting reverse will reverse the data sent to the pixels so that it will act like the data is coming in from the end of the string.

-- Color Order- You can select a color order to match the color order for the pixels you are using. - Null Nodes- If you are using Null Nodes in the beginning of your string to help boost the transmission distance, then enter the number of Null Nodes you have in the string. - Zig Zag- This setting is useful for items like a Mega Tree where one string is used for more than one strand of the tree.
+- Description- You can enter a description for the pixels attached to the port. - Start Channel- Enter the start channel that corresponds to the start channel in your sequencing software (xLights, Vixen, etc.) - Pixel Count- Enter the number of pixels connected to that port of the hat. - Group Count- If you have groups of pixels that are going to be illuminated exactly the same all of the time, you can put them in groups. - End Channel- This indicates the ending channel for the string. - Direction- Selecting reverse will reverse the data sent to the pixels so that it will act like the data is coming in from the end of the string. - Color Order- You can select a color order to match the color order for the pixels you are using. - Start Nulls- If you are using Null Nodes in the beginning of your string to help boost the transmission distance, then enter the number of Null Nodes you have in that section of the string. - End Nulls- If you are using Null Nodes at the end of your string to help boost the transmission distance, then enter the number of Null Nodes you have in that section of the string. - Zig Zag- This setting is useful for items like a Mega Tree where one string is used for more than one strand of the tree.
 This is more commonly set up in the sequencing software (xLights, Vixen, etc.) Enter the number of times the string changes direction.
 Do not use Zig Zag if you used the Strands/String setting in your sequencing software. - Brightness- You can set the brightness for your pixel string.
 Many dense props are very bright and a lower brightness might look better.
-This also reduces the power required to light the pixels. - Gamma- This is a correction factor that can be entered due to the way that our eyes perceive colors in the dark. .
+This also reduces the power required to light the pixels. - Gamma- This is a correction factor that can be entered due to the way that our eyes perceive colors and brightness in a non-linear way.
 It can also be used to correct color variations on pixel strings from different vendors